-- 7.1 SUSPENSION OF THE MEETING.
+- 7.1 Suspension of the Meeting.
 During the discussion of any matter, a Representative may move to suspend the meeting.
-Suspending a meeting recesses it for the time specified in the motion,

-- This motion requires a second,

-- This motion is not debatable,

-• The Chair may request that the delegation making the motion modify the time of suspension,

-• If the motion passes, the Committee, when it reconvenes, will continue its business from the point at which the suspension was moved.

-- 7.2 ADJOURNMENT OF THE MEETING.
-The motion of adjournment means that all business of the Committee has been completed, and that the Committee will not reconvene until the next annual session,

-- This motion requires a second,

-- This motion is not debatable,

-• The Chair may refuse to recognize a motion to adjourn the meeting if the Committee still has business before it,

-- This decision is not appealable. - 7.3 ADJOURNMENT OF DEBATE.
-During the discussion of any draft report, draft resolution or amendment, a Representative may move for Adjournment of Debate,

-• Adjournment of Debate on a draft report, draft resolution or amendment has the effect of tabling that item and allows the Committee to move on to another draft report, resolution or amendment,

-• This motion requires a second,

-• Two delegations may speak in favor of the motion, and two opposed; the motion shall then be put to a vote,

-• An item upon which debate has been adjourned must pass a vote of Reconsideration before it may be brought back to the floor for consideration (rule 7.12).

-7.4 CLOSURE OF DEBATE.
+Suspending a meeting recesses it for the time specified in the motion, - This motion requires a second, - This motion is not debatable, - The Chair may request that the delegation making the motion modify the time of suspension, - If the motion passes, the Committee, when it reconvenes, will continue its business from the point at which the suspension was moved. - 7.2 ADJOURNMENT OF THE MEETING.
+The motion of adjournment means that all business of the Committee has been completed, and that the Committee will not reconvene until the next annual session. - This motion requires a second, - This motion is not debatable, - The Chair may refuse to recognize a motion to adjourn the meeting if the Committee still has business before it, and - This decision is not appealable. - 7.3 ADJOURNMENT OF DEBATE.
+During the discussion of any draft report, draft resolution or amendment, a Representative may move for Adjournment of Debate, - Adjournment of Debate on a draft report, draft resolution or amendment has the effect of tabling that item and allows the Committee to move on to another draft report, resolution or amendment, - This motion requires a second, - Two delegations may speak in favor of the motion, and two opposed; the motion shall then be put to a vote, and - An item upon which debate has been adjourned must pass a vote of Reconsideration before it may be brought back to the floor for consideration (rule 7.12). - 7.4 CLOSURE OF DEBATE.
 A Representative may move to close debate on a draft report, draft resolution or amendment before the Committee at any time.
-The effect of this motion, if passed, is to bring a draft report, resolution or amendment that is on the floor to a vote,

-• This motion requires a second,

-• Two delegations may speak against closure; the motion shall then be put to a vote,

-Representatives should specify whether the motion for closure applies to an amendment or a draft report/resolution, If closure passes on a draft report/resolution, all amendments on the floor will be voted on in the reverse order from which they were moved to the floor,
+The effect of this motion, if passed, is to bring a draft report, resolution or amendment that is on the floor to a vote, - This motion requires a second, - Two delegations may speak against closure; the motion shall then be put to a vote, - Representatives should specify whether the motion for closure applies to an amendment or a draft report/resolution, - If closure passes on a draft report/resolution, all amendments on the floor will be voted on in the reverse order from which they were moved to the floor, and

-• After voting on all amendments is completed, the draft report or resolution shall be voted upon in accordance with these rules,